HadesVR/HadesVR/README.md

 - Write the joystick calibration sketches

 ### Project TODO:
+- HadesVR basic HMD PCB design and code to bundle with the wand controllers.
 - hardware design for the HadesVR Wand controllers and trackers
     - _Being worked on!_
 - full body tracking maybe?
+    - _Coming up after the wand controllers._
 - Fix the 3d printable tabs
 - Figure out a better way to mount the tp4056 that doesnt involve hot glue